AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 \texttt{cash out amount} = 1 + 1 \cdot (1-2) = 0
 $$

-At this point, the HA is liquidated and their collateral goes to the core module.
+At this point, the HA is liquidated and their collateral goes to the Core module.
 They cannot claim anything.

 In general, the cash out amount of a HA can go to zero if the price drops to: